ltspicer/usb_gpio/README.md

 ## How It Works

-USBgpio is a physical device with 12 GPIO header pins that hooks up to any modern computer via a USB port.
+USBgpio provides 12 GPIO pins via a USB port on any modern computer.
 There is also an accompanying [Python library](https://github.com/ltspicer/usb_gpio/blob/main/usbgpio.py) that controls the GPIO pins with simple commands.

 Available digital pins: 2 to 13